C — Cortisol: A Nervous System Perspective | The A–Z of Stress & Anxiety

 Introduction

 The A–Z of Stress & Anxiety is not intended as a checklist or a curriculum.
-It is an index of recognisable entry points.
-Each letter names something people already notice in themselves, often without linking it to stress or anxiety at all.
+It functions more as an index of recognisable entry points.
+Each letter names something people often notice in themselves, even if they have not previously connected it to stress or anxiety.

 C is one of those letters.